cayxc/Mdmdt/Mdmdt主题演示demo.md

 > [!TIP]
 >
-> This is a Tip text box ......
+> This is a Tip text box ......`this is code style`

 > [!IMPORTANT]
 >
-> This is a Important text box ......
+> This is a Important text box ......`this is code style`

 > [!WARNING]
 >
-> This is a Warning text box ......
+> This is a Warning text box ......`this is code style`

 > [!CAUTION]
 >
-> This is a Caution text box ......
+> This is a Caution text box ......`this is code style`

 # 图片